DarshanPatel311/Couplets-App/README.md

 ## ✨ Features

 - **Extensive Collection**: Browse through an extensive collection of couplets.
+- **Multi-language Support**:Recognizing the diversity of languages in which the Bhagvat Geeta has been translated, "Departure" is a multi-language app.
 - **Detailed Explanations**: View detailed explanations and translations for each couplet.
 - **Bookmark Favorites**: Bookmark your favorite couplets for quick access.
 - **Search Functionality**: Search for couplets by keywords, authors, or topics.